tiwaryfied/FOSSHack/README.md

 3. Wait for the system to extract the text and analyze the portfolio.

-4. View stock recommendation in table format.
+4. View stock recommendations in table format.
 ## Output

 - Upload your PDF document

 [![image.png](https://i.postimg.cc/bJQkpZKP/image.png)](https://postimg.cc/LY8nV89Q)

-- get detailed infomation on your portfolio
+- get detailed information on your portfolio

 [![image.png](https://i.postimg.cc/fRLcmT07/image.png)](https://postimg.cc/ykM3zKjW)
 ## Limitations

-- The quality of analysis depends on the protfolio text extracted from the PDF.
+- The quality of the analysis depends on the portfolio text extracted from the PDF.

 - The API response format should be structured properly for better readability.